MyZenKey/sp-sdk-ios/README.md

 ## 6.0 Request Authorization Code

-The SDK provides a branded button called `ProjectVerifyAuthorizationButton` that automatically handles ZenKey authorization.
+The SDK provides the branded button `ProjectVerifyAuthorizationButton` to automatically submit a request for ZenKey authorization.

-### 6.1 Add Verify Button
+### 6.1 Add Authorization Button

 Add the ZenKey  `ProjectVerifyAuthorizationButton` to your UIView.